giellalt/giellalt.github.io/proof/gramcheck/extracting-precision-sentences.md

 This command greps the tag from the positives.csv file.
 The sentence is at the end of the line.
 The number of fields may change from rule to rule, the command thus cuts the sentence from behind.
 The command then saves the sentences to a file with the same name (`neg-` instead of `msyn-` in the assumption that the sentences are false positives, but you may of course choose any name.
 The sentence is formatted so that it can be added to the yaml fileset in the `grammarchecker/tests` catalogue.

+### Integrating the result in regression testing
 After having a look, store the sentences, e.g. (as for smn) to the existing `tests/neg-posspl-ill-gen.yaml` file.
+Then you may test for regression, e.g. with `make check` or (file by file) with the usual command:

+`gramcheck-test.py tests/neg-posspl-ill-gen.yaml -c`